Your Path to Healing

 Hi, I’m Yumin

-I am an Integrated Psychotherapist committed to helping you discover your highest potential.
+I am an Integrative Psychotherapist committed to helping you discover your highest potential.

 Courage is having fear and doing it anyway.

 Yumin’s approach is Integrated Psychotherapy.
 Her therapeutic philosophy is to help clients achieve self-awareness where she introduces tools that help clients independently manage their emotions, change destructive behavior and raise awareness.

 Yumin has shared her professional knowledge and life experience in different conferences.
 She hopes that through interactions in public lectures and workshops, more people can understand psychological consultation, gain tools for self-discovery and growth, and in turn make better career and life plans for a fulfilling and happy life.